Asset Publisher

 Initial Evaluation Target Agent(s) will be approved when ALL of the following are met:

-Length of Approval: 12 months NOTE: If Quantity Limit applies, please refer to Quantity Limit Criteria.
+Length of Approval: 6 months for C3G & IC-MPGN; 12 months for all other indications NOTE: If Quantity Limit applies, please refer to Quantity Limit Criteria.

 Renewal Evaluation Target Agent(s) will be approved when ALL of the following are met: